byu-cpe/ComputingBootCamp/website/_selfpaced/How_to_create_Automated_Pass-off_Tests.md

 Usage: `node .cbc/getFile.js <authToken> <repoInfo> <filePath>`

-This code requres the @octokit/core package in order to send API calls to GitHub.
+This code requires the @octokit/core package in order to send API calls to GitHub.
 It has a function called getFile() that downloads the file at "filePath" from the repository that corresponds with the information provided in "repoInfo".
 The code takes three parameters, the authentication token for the API call, the repository info that is formatted as `ownerName/repoName`, and the file path of the file you want to download inside that repository.

 An example use of this code would be `node .cbc/getFile.js ${ secrets.AUTH_TOKEN } BYUComputingBootCampTests/makeTest .github/CODEOWNERS"`.
 This would download the file "CODEOWNERS" in the ".github" folder from the repository "makeTest" owned by "BYUComputingBootCampTests".